chanzuckerberg/chalice-app-template/README.md

 AWS for Lambda.
 The template in this repo builds upon the output of `chalice new-project`.

-Instead of letting Chalice directly deploy our app, we run `chalice package`, which builds the app and produces a [SAM](https://github.com/awslabs/serverless-application-model) template, which is a kind of [CloudFormation](https://aws.amazon.com/cloudformation/) template.
-We then use Terraform to deploy the app from this template.
+Instead of letting Chalice directly deploy our app, we run `chalice package`, which builds the app and produces a Terraform module, `chalice.tf.json`.
+We then use Terraform to deploy the app from this module.

 We also provide a recipe to easily manage Terraform credentials and state on AWS.
 The AWS API credentials are imported on demand from your [AWS CLI](https://aws.amazon.com/cli/) config, which allows you to centrally manage your